These Are My Top Risk-Averse Cryptocurrencies

 *Stock Advisor returns as of February 8, 2023

-Anders Bylund has positions in Bitcoin, Ethereum, Grayscale Bitcoin Trust (btc), Polkadot, and XRP.
+Dominic Basulto has positions in Bitcoin and Ethereum.
 The Motley Fool has positions in and recommends Bitcoin and Ethereum.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.